sokolroman/CVV-BIO-WEBPAGE/README.md

 ## <p>Personal Webpage 2022</br>
+<p>Nice to meet you, I'm Roman.</br>
+<p> This is a personal webpage which hosts previous projects and a resume or CVV, I hope you like it!</br>

 ## Criteria
 <p>GIVEN I need to sample a potential employee's previous work</br>
 <p>WHEN I load their portfolio</br>